swizzin/swizzin/CONTRIBUTING.md

 ### Code re-use
 Please familiarise yourself with the functions available under `sources/functions` as they handle a large amount of steps you might need to do manually.

-Whenever you are contributing code that might be generalised and useful for other applications, please add the functions to this location.
+Whenever you are contributing code that might be generalized and useful for other applications, please add the functions to this location.
 When doing so, please give a quick comment into the file on what the purpose and possible return output is. e.g:
 ```bash
 # Retrieves all users that are managed by swizzin
 # Returns usernames separated by newline
 ```

+## APT handling
+We have developed our own internal set of functions for handling `apt` packages in a predictable and uniform way.
+In the event any of these functions encounter an error, they will (with default behaviour) ensure the rest of the script will not continue.
+Please use the following functions and see the available options. **Refrain from calling the raw apt equivalents of the functions below.**

+### Functions

+* Exported and box-wide available functions.
+By default, the functions performs sanity checks and a couple other verifications.
+You can disable these with the options below
+  * `apt_install [options] $1, $2, $3 ... [options]`
+  * `apt_upgrade [options]`
+  * `apt_update [options]`
+* Non-exported functions which need a `source` or a `. .../apt`.
+Please consult the `sources/functions/apt` file to see what they do and how they work.
+  * `get_candidate_version`
+  * `_get_apt_last_log`
+  * `_check_installed`
+  * ... and a couple others

+### Options
+The following options can be used with any of the exported functions above to override their default behaviour.

+* `--interactive`
+  * Run the installation stdout in the forefront and allow any end-user interaction if necessary
+* `--skip-check`
+  * Skips integrity checks during the command such as `dpkg` lock checking, `apt --simulate`, and a couple others.
+* `--skip-update`
+  * Skips a call to `apt-get update` in the `upgrade` and `install` commands.
+  * Using `apt_update --skip-update` will just do nothing.
+* `--ignore-errors`
+  * Allows script to continue in case an error was encountered, instead of killing the job script by default

 ### Shellcheck
 Please use `shellcheck` and resolve any warnings for the code you have contributed.